salehmiri90/VMwareAutoPilot/Auto_Install_ESXi/README.md

 ````
 cd /etc/ansible/playbooks/
 ````
-❗️ The physical HPE servers have to be powered off before execute below command.
+Notice❗️ The physical HPE servers have to be powered off before execute below command.

 &#9745; Then execute all parts with a single command using
 ````